 But the good news is that antivirus software and VPNs can defend your computer against these cyber threats.
 Let us look at their crucial strengths and potential weaknesses.

 Unfortunately, it has only a limited list of known and existing threats.
-But, newer threats emerge every day and the antivirus solutions need to evolve constantly.
+But newer threats emerge every day, and antivirus solutions need to evolve constantly.
 This is why you should update the software from time to time.

 Virtual Private Network

 VPN can camouflage your identity and protect your privacy online.
-Hackers, criminals and some authorities spy on people’s web activities.
+Hackers, criminals, and some authorities spy on people’s web activities.
 But when users opt for VPNs, these spying agencies cannot harm them.
-VPNs uses tunneling process and encapsulates your data, which keeps it hidden from prying eyes.
-It establishes an encrypted connection which makes your data and activities unreadable to governments, spying agencies or cybercriminals.
+VPNs use a tunneling process and encapsulate your data, which keeps it hidden from prying eyes.
+It establishes an encrypted connection that makes your data and activities unreadable to governments, spying agencies, or cyber criminals.

 With a VPN, you can remain anonymous online by connecting to the web using their secure private server.
 This way, your true IP address is kept hidden.
-In some countries, governments ban some websites or restrict the citizen’s access to the internet.
-The users can still access these censored content, blocked TV networks and other restricted services through a VPN server.
+In some countries, governments ban some websites or restrict citizens’ access to the internet.
+The users can still access these censored content, blocked TV networks, and other restricted services through a VPN server.